U + Ur Hand

 "U + Ur Hand" (pronounced "you and your hand") is a song by American pop singer Pink.
 It is the third single from her fourth studio album I'm Not Dead (2006).
 It was released on August 28, 2006, and ignited controversy due to its explicit lyrical content.
-The song was written by Pink, Max Martin and Dr. Luke, the same trio who wrote Pink's previous hit single "Who Knew"; the song is also co-written by Rami Yacoub.
+The song was written by Pink, Max Martin, and Dr. Luke, the same trio who wrote Pink's previous hit single "Who Knew"; the song is also co-written by Rami Yacoub.
 The two songs eventually became Pink's first two singles to receive Platinum certifications from Recording Industry Association of America (RIAA) and the first two among a series of hits by Martin and Dr. Luke that followed, including Pink's first solo number-one hit on the US Billboard Hot 100, "So What".

-The song peaked at number nine on the Billboard Hot 100, becoming Pink's seventh top-ten hit on the chart, and was ranked number 29 on Billboards year-end chart for 2007.
+"U + Ur Hand" was well received by music critics.
+Commercially, it peaked at number nine on the Billboard Hot 100, becoming Pink's seventh top-ten hit on the chart, and was ranked number 29 on Billboards year-end chart for 2007.
 The single performed well internationally, peaking atop the radio charts of the Czech Republic and Hungary and reaching the top 10 in over 10 other countries.

 Writing and controversy

 Pink wrote the song with Max Martin, Luke Gottwald, and Rami, with a lyrical focus on mocking the men who would flirt with her in clubs.
 The title refers to the line "looks like it's just me and my hand tonight", which was a phrase she had heard guys using.
-The song has often been compared to the Veronicas' song "4ever" due to similarities, which are attributed to the fact both songs are written by the same songwriters.
+The song has often been compared to the Veronicas' song "4ever" due to similarities, which are attributed to the fact both songs are written by Martin and Gottwald.

 The song caused controversy in the U.S. because of its "racy" references to masturbation, and consequently some radio stations refused to play it.
 Pink and her publicist further stated that she was prohibited from singing "U + Ur Hand" on the U.S. television show American Idol because of such references.
 After being asked to change the title and lyrics to "U + Ur Heart", she said, "You want me to rewrite my song for you.
 For American fucking Idol?
 What does that even mean, how do you have sex with your heart?"
 She performed "Who Knew" instead.